-Requirements: The interior of any facility or conveyance where a food is manufactured, prepared, stored, packaged, or labelled must be
+REQUIREMENTS: The interior of any facility or conveyance where a food is manufactured, prepared, stored, packaged or labelled must be

-- (a) designed to prevent the accumulation of substances that present a risk of contamination of the food, including dust, dirt, micro-organisms, and food particles, and to permit effective maintenance, cleaning and sanitizing; - (b) designed, constructed, and maintained in such a manner that - (i) the size and layout is adequate to accommodate the activity being conducted and the equipment used in the activity, - (ii) the entry of insects, rodents, and other vermin is prevented, - (iii) any floors, walls, ceilings, windows, and doors are smooth, non-absorbent and impervious to moisture, except if those floors, walls, ceilings, windows or doors do not present a risk of the contamination of the food, and - (iv) any floors provide or permit good drainage, except if there is no risk of liquid accumulation; - (c) constructed of, and maintained using, materials that are $\,$ - (i) suitable for their intended use, - (ii) appropriate for the food or the food animal, as the case may be, and for the activity being conducted, - (iii) durable, - (iv) capable of withstanding repeated cleaning and, if necessary, to prevent contamination of the food, repeated sanitizing, and - (v) free of any noxious constituent; and - (d) of sound construction and in good repair.
+- a. designed to prevent the accumulation of substances that present a risk of contamination of the food, including dust, dirt, micro-organisms and food particles, and to permit effective maintenance, cleaning and sanitizing; - b. designed, constructed and maintained in such a manner that - iii. the size and layout are adequate to accommodate the activity being conducted and the equipment used in the activity, - iv. the entry of insects, rodents and other vermin is prevented, - any floors, walls, ceilings, windows and doors are smooth, non-absorbent and impervious to moisture, except if those floors, walls, ceilings, windows or doors do not present a risk of the contamination of the food, and - vi. any floors provide or permit good drainage, except if there is no risk of liquid accumulation; - c. constructed of, and maintained using, materials that are - i. suitable for their intended use. - ii. appropriate for the food, as the case may be, and for the activity being conducted, - iii. durable. - iv. capable of withstanding repeated cleaning and, if necessary, to prevent contamination of the food, repeated sanitizing, and - v. free of any noxious constituent; and - d. of sound construction and in good repair.
 57

-Rationale: Well-constructed and maintained facilities reduce the risk of contamination to food, ingredients, and packaging materials.
+Well-constructed and maintained facilities reduce the risk of contamination to food, ingredients and packaging materials.

-Interpretation: The facility shall be constructed and maintained to reduce risk of contamination.
+The facility shall be constructed and maintained to reduce risk of contamination.

-☐ Exterior and Interior Inspection Checklist (pre-season, monthly during the season and post-season): Doors are self-closing and close-fitting (e.g., r gaps or visible light when closed) 10 ☐ Floors, walls, ceilings, windows, and doors are cleanable, constructed of appropriate materia junctions are smoothly sealed and designed t allow maintenance, cleaning, and sanitizing ıls, ☐ Windows are screened and shatter proofed if located in food handling and storage areas ☐ Lighting and windows near storage or maple production areas is protected from glass breakage/shatterproofed Area is free of pests and animals (wild or domestic) Product, packaging, food contact items (such as filters, testing equipment, defoamer, diatomaceous earth, etc.) are kept off the floo covered to stay dry and clean where required or, $\ \square$ Sound construction and good condition $\ \square$ Air intakes and vents are screened Drains are accessible for cleaning and maintenance Floors are sloped to drain, no pooling of water no cracks, or crevices er, \square No leaking of overhead pipes
+- ☐ Floors, walls, ceilings, windows and doors are cleanable, constructed of appropriate materials, and junctions are smoothly sealed and designed to allow maintenance, cleaning and sanitizing - ☐ Windows are screened and shatter proofed if located in or near food handling and storage areas - ☐ Lighting is shatter proofed if located in or near food handling and storage areas - ☐ The area is free from pests and animals (wild or domestic) - ☐ Product, packaging and food contact items are kept off the floor and covered to stay dry and clean where required - ☐ Sound construction and good condition - ☐ Air intakes and vents are screened - ☐ Drains are accessible for cleaning and maintenance - ☐ Floors are sloped to drain, with no pooling of water, no cracks or crevices - ☐ No leaking of overhead pipes or cooling units

-DESIGN, CONSTRUCTION, AND MAINTENANCE
+DESIGN, CONSTRUCTION AND MAINTENANCE

-Requirements: A facility or conveyance where a food is manufactured, prepared, stored, packaged, or labelled must be designed, constructed and maintained in such a manner that the movement of persons and things within, into and out of it is controlled.
+REQUIREMENTS: A facility or conveyance where a food is manufactured, prepared, stored, packaged or labelled must be designed, constructed and maintained in such a manner that the movement of persons and things within, into and out of it is controlled.
 59(1)